Armored Heart: L'Odeur de l'Amour

 “You’re hard to resist,” retorted a voice that was familiar to Lanri, but was absolutely not Seeker’s.
 She opened her eyes with a lethargic curiosity, and was surprised to find that the eyes that looked back at her faintly glowed the rosy pink and gold she’d grown so familiar with since meeting Seeker.

-“Ishi,” Lanri whispered.
+“Ishara,” Lanri whispered.
 There was no mistaking her, with that dark skin, curly hair, and alluring, inviting smile.

 The goddess trailed a finger up along Lanri’s side, then down her belly and to between her legs.
 “To think she tried to hide such a pious mortal from me.”
-Lanri squirmed under Ishi’s touch.
+Lanri squirmed under Ishara’s touch.

 “H–hide?"
 She managed.

-Ishi nodded.
+Ishara nodded.
 “It’s such a waste of time.
 You could have been here all along, right where you were always meant to be.”

 Lanri tried to parse that, but the finger between her legs made it all but impossible to think straight.
 “I… belong… with her.”